axelvaldez/radical-companies/_posts/Blog/2022-08-26-removing-a-huge-pain-salaries.markdown

  <h1>So, Let&rsquo;s Give Everybody Stock!</h1>
   <p>Giving everybody stock is not the answer.</p>
   <p>I&rsquo;ve worked in high tech my whole adult life.
-The early employees got stock, presumably in exchange for the risk they took.
-Then, at some point, new people got less and less stock, and finally none.
-And, it stands to reason: the &ldquo;employee pool&rdquo; was a fixed size and after a while it dries out.
-In any case, regardless of the stock class they get (<em>e.g.</em>, founder, common), employees don&rsquo;t get anything other than <em>stock-as-afinancial promise</em>; only <em>officers and owners</em> (<em>i.e.</em>, capital investors) have any 1) control of the business itself and 2) can extract wealth from it (<em>e.g.</em>, a sale, loans against stock, sales of their stock).</p>
+The early employees get stock, presumably in exchange for the risk they take.
+Then, at some point, new people get less and less stock, and finally none.
+And, it stands to reason: the &ldquo;employee pool&rdquo; is a fixed size and after a while it dries out.
+In any case, regardless of the stock class they get (<em>e.g.</em>, founder, common), employees don&rsquo;t get anything other than <em>stock-as-afinancial promise</em>.
+Only <em>officers and owners</em> (<em>i.e.</em>, capital investors) have any 1) control of the business itself and 2) get to extract real wealth from it (<em>e.g.</em>, a sale, loans against stock, sales of their stock).
+For example, patents belogn to the business and its worth is lost to the employee(s) who came up with it.</p>
   <p>Also,</p>
    <ul>
     <li>Stocks are <em style="font-weight:bold; ">given</em> by the boss.
 They count towards <em>the compensation package</em> (<em>i.e.</em>, the labor market rate).</li>
-    <li>Stocks are given as fixed mumber of shares.
-Over time they are diluted, as more stock is issued and the given stock becomes a smaller percentage of the total.</li>
+    <li>Stocks are given as a <em>fixed mumber</em> of shares.
+Over time they are diluted as 1) more stock is issued and 2) the given stock becomes a smaller percentage of the total.</li>
-    <li></li>
+    <li>Employees have no control over the stock price.
+Bosses do and they usually decide on the side of what is good for them, not employees.</li>
-    <li></li>
+    <li>Equality is a crock.
+Usually, employee level determines the amount of stock each gets.
+For example, a Jr Engineer gets a fraction of what a Sr Engineer gets.
+All Jr Engineers get the same amount of stock and all Sr Engineers get the same amount of stock.
+Regardless of contributions to the business.
+The number of shares you get is determined solely by your level in the hierarchy (<em>i.e.</em>, and, yes, the more aggressive people eak out a bit more, though not as much as they think).</li>
     <li>
    </ul>